ST10108388/Aiden367/README.md

 ## About :sunglasses:
  First year software developer from South Africa.
-Self taught in HTML and CSS prior to college. currently focusing in Java for backend and app developement
+Experienced in Java, C#, Python, HTML, and CSS

 ## Currently Working on ✍️
  * Student portal programme - Java